Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: But what about leaving situations up to the players?
 I know there are some players who will always come up with crazy ideas...and to them, it'll turn into a situation they like, so it'll be extremely entertaining to them, but...

 Uro: True, if you're looking at adventure games as games "you don't need technique to enjoy," then there's no real problem.
 With action games, in order to enjoy the story and the real drama, you need to have mastered the system to a certain level, and someone watching you do it won't have any idea what's going on.
 I think, though, that ever since Virtua Fighter came out, the number of people who enjoy those kinds of games has been dropping.
 Maybe that sort of game is going out of style...maybe games are things that should be enjoyed on a lighter scale.
 Either way, adventure games aren't games that are meant to be "played well."
 Let's look at Alicesoft's Daiakuji.
 This is a deep, difficult game, but whenever the player makes a mistake, they can always just go restart from a save file.
-Where's the drama in that?
-(Laughs)
+Where's the drama in that? (laughs)

 Nasu: I have a hardcore friend who "never makes a single save file when playing games like Daiakuji.
 And I think that to people like them, games like Daiakuji are a lot of fun.
 Because you can't look back.
 I think normal users, though, when they miss a certain event, will go back and reload their save...